oceanprotocol/docs/discover/glossary.md

 <summary>Volume DF</summary>

-When a user allocates veOCEAN tokens to Ocean Market projects, then weekly OCEAN rewards are given to a user based on the sales of those projects.
+When a user allocates veOCEAN to Ocean Market projects, then weekly OCEAN rewards are given to a user based on the sales of those projects.
 Since these rewards depend on human intervention to decide the allocations, these are categorized as [Volume DF](../rewards/df-intro.md#what-is-volume-df) rewards.
 OCEAN Data Farming Volume DF rewards are claimable every Thursday on the [Rewards page](https://df.oceandao.org/rewards).

 </details>